Cookie Consent

 Planning Your Session

 You have been chosen to speak and now it’s time to start planning your session – on your own, with a co-speaker, or on a panel.
-Every speaker is urged to rehearse the presentation several times in advance of the program, and to assure that it can be completed in the allotted time.
+Every speaker is urged to rehearse the presentation several times in advance of the conference, and to assure that it can be completed in the allotted time.

 Coordination with Co-Presenters/Panelist